Quadriffis/immortal-millionaire/6 - manage a budget.md

 I highly suggest getting a free trial[^Use my referral link and get a free month: http://bit.ly/free-month-ynab] with them and give it a shot.
 It has been a significantly positive effect on my financial life.

+Specifically rules 1 (give your money a job) and 4 (age your money) are favorites of mine.

 ### Embrace flexibility and automation

 Budgeting is not about giving you an extra chore or making your life more difficult.
 I highly suggest structuring your financial life accordingly.